 Tip 2.
 Effects On Ultra Can Screw Up Your Game

 With Effects on Ultra, you will experience a huge framerate drop when something explodes.
-We like nice-looking fire and gunfire as much as the next guy, but if you can't enjoy it because of lag it doesn't really matter how beautiful it is.
-And if you die every time a grenade explodes anywhere on your screen because you're lagging out, things need to change.
+We like nice-looking fire as much as the next guy, but if you can't enjoy it because of lag it doesn't matter how beautiful it is.
+And if you die every time a grenade explodes anywhere on your screen because you're lagging, things need to change.

 - Recommended setting: When bullets are flying and explosions are happening, you want the best framerate possible.
 Keep effects on Low.